benmvp/slides/2020/reactjsmeetup/mixins-hooks.md

 NOTES:
 _[2 minutes]_

-- But the tricky part is the stateful non-visual logic
+- But the tricky part is the stateful, non-visual logic
+  * What do I mean by that?
 - We've got the `Players` & `Teams` components again
   * But this time they are rendering different UI
   * A `<SlideShow />` & an `<ImageList />`
-  * But they both are can call the same API
+  * But they both can call the same API
   * They both need to maintain state of images/logos
   * And both of them need to call the API again when the page changes
 - So they have similar state + logic but different UI